 - 17. The right to designate a representative if you are unable to participate fully in treatment decisions, including the right to have translation services available to make information appropriately accessible to you or your representative - 18.
 The right to get a copy of and to approve your Care Plan, if any - The right to expect timely, accessible, Culturally and Linguistically Competent, and evidence-based treatments - 20.
 The right to emergency care 24 hours a day, seven days a week from any hospital or other emergency care setting - 21.
-The right to decide who is involved in your care team, including family members, advocates, or other providers of their choosing - 22.
+The right to decide who is involved in your care team, including family members, advocates, or other providers of their choosing.
+We offer Indian members the option to choose an Indian Health Care Provider as a Primary Care Provider if the Indian Primary Care Provider has capacity to provide such services and permits members to obtain such services regardless of affiliation to C3. - 22.
 The right to get a second opinion on a medical procedure - 23.
 The right to experience care and to receive a Care Needs Screening and appropriate follow-up care - 24.
 The right to have advance directives explained and to establish them.
 Please see Section 20 (Advance Directives) of this Handbook for more information on advance directives. - 25.
 The right to file Grievances and the right to access EOHHS' Appeals processes.
 Please see Sections 17 (Grievances) and 18 (Appeals) of this Handbook for more details about Grievances and Appeals. - 26.
-The right to be protected from liability for payment of any fees that are C3's obligation - 27.
-The right to freely exercise these rights
+The right to be protected from liability for payment of any fees that are C3's obligation

+27. The right to freely exercise these rights